dawg790/dawg790.github.io/README.md

 ### Index.html

-The following steps were taken to acheive a PageSpeed Insight score of 90 or higher
+The following steps were taken to acheive a PageSpeed Insight score of 90 or higher:
 1. The Google webfont styles were placed inline (I used the code from the source URL)
 2. The styles from style.css were also placed inline
 3. The pizzeria.jpg image was optimized and replaced saving many bytes of data.